 Today, the European Commission published its proposal for a Data Act.
 The proposal is the second major element of the European Data Strategy presented in 2019 and complements the Data Governance Act that is expected to be formally adopted this spring.
 The proposed Data Act introduces rules strengthening user access and portability to data generated by connected devices (ranging from industrial appliances to personal virtual assistants), rules related to the interoperability of data spaces and cloud services, and new requirements for businesses to share data with the public sector bodies.

 The Data Act is a welcome proposal that gets many things right.
-It does not fall into the trap of structuring access to data via ill-fitted ownership rights and instead relies on broadening access rights to data — this is something we had argued for in our policy brief on this issue.
+It does not fall into the trap of structuring access to data via ill-fitted ownership rights and instead relies on broadening access rights to data — this is something we had argued for previously.

 The new access right meaningfully expands the concept of data portability that has been introduced by Article 20 of the GDPR.
 It applies to all data — both personal and non-personal — generated by the use of connected devices, as well as to both Business to Consumer (B2C) and Business to Business (B2B) or industrial settings (this is worth keeping in mind when assessing the impact of these provisions).
 Measures introducing interoperability and cloud switching are equally welcome and underline the Commission’s resolve to build a more interoperable and decentralized public space.